Volunteer in Cape Verde with Abroad Escape.

 Childcare Project in Tarrafal

 Spend your days in Tarrafal supporting a childcare center for the youngest children in the community.
-The work is straightforward and the impact is real.
 You will be with children aged 2 to 6 in daycare settings and early classrooms, helping local staff keep things calm, structured and encouraging.

 What You Will Be Doing